mjanuario/evolved/README.md

 - Estimating diversification rates under pure birth and birth-death models
 - Factors influencing speciation and extinction

+## Community guidelines and suggesting changes

+Questions and support requests should be sent to Matheus Januario’s email (januarioml.eco \[at\] gmail.com).
+Bug & issue reports, suggestions, improvements, or code additions should be pushed through the same GitHub repository.
+Emailing Matheus Januario is also ok.

 # If you never used R before…